bourbonbourbon/ChangeChargeLimit/README.md

 9. Run the task once manually by right clicking on the newly created task and then clicking on "Run".
 Then click "Refresh" in the "Actions" panel on the right hand side.

-With these configurations, the task will run the `main.py` script from your local Git repository every hour after a user logs on, ensuring that it has administrator privileges and handling task failures gracefully.
+With these configurations, the task will run the `main.pyw` script from your local Git repository every hour after a user logs on, ensuring that it has administrator privileges and handling task failures gracefully.

 Make sure to review and adjust these settings as needed based on your specific use case and requirements.